contolini/cf-grid/README.md

 ## Examples

 Examples can be found in the archive at `dist/example.zip`.
 Note: They use less.js to compile their LESS.
 You'll need to run a server locally to avoid cross-origin complaints.
 Try `python -m SimpleHTTPServer` in the example's directory.
+There is a an example [using Bootstrap](https://github.cfpb.gov/contolini/ghost/blob/master/src/examples/bootstrap/static/example.less) and another with [unstyled html](https://github.cfpb.gov/contolini/ghost/blob/master/src/examples/employee/static/example.less).

 Ghost is used by [Qui](https://github.cfpb.gov/pages/contolini/qui) (<a href="https://github.cfpb.gov/contolini/qui/blob/master/src/less/main.less">stylesheet</a>).